Associate Teaching Professor of Linguistics at UC San Diego

 letters of recommendation or otherwise

 - “It’s particularly impressive that you did this caliber of work while fighting through all that.
-Would you like me to discuss that you had some challenges to overcome to put your work in context?”
+Would you like me to discuss that you had huge non-academic challenges to overcome to put your work in context?”

 - “What level of detail are you giving, if you’re discussing it at all?
 What level of detail would you like me to give?”